rogerboesch/zxnext-game/README.md

 echo 'export ZCCCFG=${HOME}/z88dk/lib/config' >> ~/.zshrc
 ```

-I use for my game a modified version of Stefan Bylunds SpriteLib.
+I use for the game a modified version of Stefan Bylunds SpriteLib.
-You find the original README file in the spritelib folder and also on his Github repo https://github.com/stefanbylund/zxnext_sprite
+You find the original README file in the spritelib folder and also on his Github repo at: https://github.com/stefanbylund/zxnext_sprite

 ## Some useful informations